bschlaman/chess/README.md

  * improve the performance of my perft
  * explore other board representations

-My engine currently uses a 10x12 representation, which is the smallest setup that uses piece offsets with OFFBOARD checks
+My engine currently uses a 10x12 representation, which is the smallest setup that uses piece offsets with OFFBOARD checks.

 ## Disecting qperft.c
 The memory location for the board seems to be the board itself plus capture codes and a delta vector (whatever that is).